Manhattan Center for Cognitive Behavioral Therapy

 • having a strong family history of insomnia.

-Other factors contribute more directly to the onset of sleep problems, which are called precipitating factors.
-These include:
+Other factors contribute more directly to the onset of insomnia.
+They are called precipitating factors.
+They include:

-• sleep disturbances brought about by a medical condition or treatment,
+• biological changes brought on by a medical condition or treatment,

 • a change in sleep schedule due to a new job, or